-You’ll be acting as a role model and mentor for the children you work with, so it’s vital that you have good reading, writing and numeracy skills.
-Great communication skills are a must too as you’ll need to be able to communicate well both with your colleagues and with the pupils in your care.
+You’ll be acting as a role model and mentor for the children you work with, so it’s vital that you have good reading, writing, numeracy and communication skills.
 Good organisational skills, patience, flexibility, creativity and an ability to build relationships with children, teachers and parents are also skills that will stand you in good stead.

-Ideally you should have some experience of working with children – perhaps volunteering to listen to children read, or helping out with Scouts or Brownies.
+Ideally you should have some experience of working with children, such as helping out with Scouts or Brownies.
 This will both give you a better chance of securing a role, and give you a good idea of whether you’re likely to enjoy it.